Science and technology in Morocco: Moroccan Innovation Strategy

 Morocco managed to navigate the fallout from the 2008 financial crisis relatively well, with average growth of over 4% between 2008 and 2013.
-However, as Europe is the main destination for Moroccan exports, these have been affected by the slowdown in the European economy since 2008.
-The Moroccan economy is diversifying but remains focused on low value-added products: the latter still represent about 70% of manufactured goods and 80% of exports.
+However, the export business was affected by the slowdown in the European economy since 2008, as Europe is the main destination for Moroccan exports.
+The Moroccan economy is diversifying but remains focused on low value-added products, representing about 70% of manufactured goods and 80% of exports.
 There are also signs of waning competitiveness in some areas.
 In recent years, Morocco has conceded market shares for clothing and shoes in the face of tough international competition from Asia, in particular, but managed to expand its market share for fertilizers, passenger vehicles and equipment for the distribution of electricity.

 The Ministry of Higher Education and Scientific Research is supporting research in advanced technologies and the development of innovative cities in Fez, Rabat and Marrakesh.
 The Moroccan Innovation Strategy fixed the target of producing 1,000 Moroccan patents and creating 200 innovative start-ups by 2014.
-In parallel, the Ministry of Industry, Commerce and New Technologies (as it has since become) created a Moroccan Club of Innovation in 2011, in partnership with the Moroccan Office of Industrial and Commercial Property.
-The idea is to create a network of players in innovation, including researchers, entrepreneurs, students and academics, to help them develop innovative projects.
+In parallel, the Ministry of Industry, Commerce and New Technologies (as it has since become) created a Moroccan Club of Innovation in 2011 in partnership with the Moroccan Office of Industrial and Commercial Property.
+The goal was to create a network of players in innovation, including researchers, entrepreneurs, students and academics, to help them develop innovative projects.

 The government is encouraging citizen engagement in innovation on the part of public institutions.
 One example is the Moroccan Phosphate Office (Office chérifien des phosphates), which has invested in a project to develop a smart city, King Mohammed VI Green City, around Mohammed VI University located between Casablanca and Marrakesh, at a cost of DH 4.7 billion (circa US$479 million).